 The Judicial Retirement System (JRS) was established in 2001 to provide benefits for the retirement, disability, or death of all justices of the Supreme Court and district judges.
 In fiscal year 2006 justices of the peace and municipal court judges began participating in JRS on a voluntary, employer-by-employer basis.
 Each participating individual who has service credit in PERS may transfer, subject to statutory time frames and requirements, to JRS.
 At the time of transfer all of the individual's contributions and the related liability to the System for that individual are moved from PERS to JRS.
-PERS transferred contributions of \$1,407,857 to JRS in the year ended June 30, 2023.
+PERS did not transfer any contributions to JRS in 2024.
 JRS is reported and audited separately from PERS.